ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 ~~~

 We sometimes refer to this message as the *report*.
 The message contains the
-`task` and `id` fields of the previous request.
-In addition, it includes the
+`task` fields of the previous request.
+In addition, it includes the helper's
-helper's HPKE config id, endpoint URL, and the helper and leader shares.
+HPKE config id, endpoint URL, and the helper and leader shares.
+The helper
-The helper share has the following structure:
+share has the following structure:

 ~~~
 struct {
-  opaque enc<1..2^16-1>; // Equal to helper_enc
+  opaque enc<1..2^16-1>;
   PAProto proto;
   select (PAHelperShare.proto) {
     case prio: PrioHelperShare;